 Professor Marina Umaschi Bers is a professor at the Eliot-Pearson Department of Child Study and Human Development and an adjunct professor in the Computer Science Department at Tufts University.
 She heads the interdisciplinary Developmental Technologies Research Group.
 Her research involves the design and study of innovative learning technologies to promote children’s positive development.

-Angela Kalthoff is the Program Manager for the Early Childhood Technology (ECT) Graduate Certificate Program at Tufts.
+Amanda Strawhacker is the Associate Director for the Early Childhood Technology (ECT) Graduate Certificate Program at Tufts.

 Madhu Govind, Teaching Assistant